SengCynMai/CartoonVision/README.md

 ---

-## Methodology
+## Processing

-The program follows a multi-stage image processing pipeline:
+The image is processed through several stages to achieve a cartoon-style effect:

-1. The input image is smoothed using bilateral filtering to reduce noise while preserving important edges.
+1. The input image is smoothed using bilateral filtering to reduce noise while preserving edges.
 2. The image is converted to grayscale for edge detection.
 3. The Laplacian operator is applied to extract prominent edges.
-4. A sharpening filter is used to enhance structural details.
+4. A sharpening filter enhances important details.
-5. K-means clustering is applied to reduce the number of colors, producing flat color regions.
+5. K-means clustering reduces the number of colors to create flat regions.
-6. Edge information is combined with the quantized image to form a cartoon effect.
+6. Edge information is combined with the simplified image.
-7. The final image is enhanced in the HSV color space to improve brightness and color intensity.
+7. The final result is enhanced by adjusting brightness and saturation.

 ---